espark-owaisshaikh/nfc-workforce-manager/README.md

 ### ✅ Departments
 - Full CRUD available
-- **Many-to-Many** relationship with employees
+- One Department can have multiple employees

 ### ✅ Employees
 - Full CRUD available
-- Can belong to multiple departments
+- Multiple employees can belong to a single department

 ---